 Don’t Share Your Travel Plans Online

 If you’re going out of town this holiday season, refrain from sharing your travel plans on social media.
 Never post when you’re leaving town or when you’re coming back.
-If you do, you may as well hand over the keys to the burglar yourself.
+If you do, you may hand over the keys to the burglar yourself.

 Light Up Your Home